diabolique-/RedshiftFinding/README.md

 RedshiftFinding
 ===============

-Using stellar population synthesis models to find photometric redshifts
+Using stellar population synthesis models to find photometric redshifts of galaxy clusters.